scubed2010/MongoRedi/README.md

 Updates a single document

 * If Redis is enabled, after the update the Redis data for the collection is removed
+* CacheDocument will remove the individual document stored in Redis

 ### Delete
 Deletes a single document based on \_id of the document.
 Accepts ObjectId or string as an input.

 * If Redis is enabled, after the deletion the Redis data for the collection is removed
+* CacheDocument will remove the individual document stored in Redis

 ## Summary
 I created this project after looking over the internet for best practices when working with MongoDB and Redis in the .NET technology stack.
 I've used this code to integrate MongoDB Atlas with AWS Elasticache and it works great!
 That being said, I'm sure there is a lot of room for improvement.
 If you have any suggestions or feature requests, please let me know.